D-Lesev/D-Lesev/README.md

 ## 🚀 About Me
 I'm currently learning Python

-Working in total different area but soon to be Python developer
+Working in total different area but soon to be Python developer or getting into Cybersecurity.